osg-htc/user-school-2018/docs/materials/day4/part1-ex2-connect-quickstart.md

 username@training $ cat short.sh
 ```

-This is a shell script, quite ordinary .
+This is a shell script, quite ordinary.
 Run this shell script locally to see what it does.

 ``` console
 username@training $ chmod +x short.sh